Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 Lt.
 James Kelly Patterson's loss event defies a quick and easy telling, but these are the facts, supported by official documents:

-Kelly's final mission was on 19 MAY 1967, in which he as the bombardier-navigator and his pilot, Eugene "Red" McDaniel were assigned to an A6-A "Intruder" all-weather attack bomber (BuNo 152594) code named "Raygun 502" on an Alpha Strike as part of a 'Rolling Thunder' strike mission to the Van Dien Vehicle Repair Facility, located approximately five miles south of Hanoi.
+Kelly's final mission was on 19 MAY 1967, in which he as the bombardier-navigator and his pilot, Eugene "Red" McDaniel were assigned to an A6-A "Intruder" all-weather attack bomber (BuNo 152594) code named for the mission "Raygun 3" on an Alpha Strike as part of a 'Rolling Thunder' strike mission to the Van Dien Vehicle Repair Facility, located approximately five miles south of Hanoi.

 The Alpha Strike consisted of six A-6A's from Squadron VA-35, and an undetermined number of F-4 Phantom's and A-4 Skyhawk's.
 The target area was known to be surrounded by surface-to-air missile sites, light, medium and heavy AAA, automatic weapons and small arms, and considered heavily defended.
 They launched from the USS Enterprise at 1020 hours.
-The aircarft went in to the target area from an altitude of 15,000 feet, and sometime after 1100 and approximately twenty-five miles from the last navigational point to the target, the entire flight received a "continious blinking red" - indicative of eneny radar attempting to track them.
-At 1107 hours 'Raygun 501' radioed..."Missiles lift off" - having observed SAM launches likely targeting the flight, and the flight began 'jinking all the way in and back.
+The aircraft went in to the target area from an altitude of 15,000 feet, and sometime after 1100 and approximately twenty-five miles from the last navigational point to the target, the entire flight received a "continuous blinking red" - indicative of enemy radar attempting to track them.
+At 1107 hours "Raygun 1" radioed..."Missiles lift off" - having observed SAM launches likely targeting the flight, and the flight began 'jinking all the way in and back'.

 Despite taking evasive maneuvering actions, one missile continued into the strike group and detonated between Kelly's plane and another A-6A.
 The shrapnel and pellets from the SAM missile damaged both planes, and Kelly's A-6A lost all hydraulic systems.
-With the resulting loss of control, the burning plane began a twenty-degree descent toward a mountainous range.
-As the plane was reaching the speed of sound (550 knots) at 2000 feet, both Kelly and McDaniel successfully ejected, and landed in on the southeasterly slope of a small basin, while their A-6A impacted in an area commonly known as "Banana Valley".
+With the resulting loss of control, the plane now leaking fuel from the damage began a twenty-degree descent toward a mountainous range.
+With the plane travelling a speed estimated at 250 knots and height of 2,000 feet, both Kelly and McDaniel successfully ejected, and landed in on the southeasterly slope of a small basin, while their A-6A impacted in an area commonly known as "Banana Valley" (Refer to red encircled area on map).
 They were downed over 'Hoa Binh' Province, North Vietnam, by this surface-to-air missile about mid-day on 'Ho Chi Minh's' Birthday, 19 May 1967, a day of scattered clouds and 10 miles visibility.

 A short time later, VA-35 squadron-mates Lt.
 Nick Carpenter and Richard Slaasted crossed over the burning crash - and immediately located and spoke by radio to both McDaniel and Patterson on the ground (Remarks By Slaasted Are Recorded In The Guestbook Of This Web Site - Please Read).

-Kelly Patterson reported during ejection he had sustained a badly broken open (compound) fracture of his left leg and reported that he did not believe he would be able to move.
+Kelly Patterson reported on his PRC-63 Survival Radio that during ejection he had sustained a "badly broken (left) leg", and that he did not believe he would be able to move due to the injury.

-'Red' McDaniel sustained fractured vertebrae in his low back when he released himself from his parachute hanging in a tree, and was captured by local village milita on 20 May before he could reach Patterson - and spent the next six years as a P.O.W. in the 'Hanoi Hilton' until his repatriation in 1973.
+'Red' McDaniel sustained fractured vertebrae in his low back when he released himself from his parachute hanging in a tree.
+McDaniel remained hidden awaiting rescue for 26-hours, but was ultimately captured by local village militia on 20 May before he could reach Patterson - and spent the next six years as a P.O.W. in the 'Hanoi Hilton' until his repatriation in 1973.
 He later stated that they were both on the ground less than a mile from the crash site.

 Carpenter/Slaasted returned in their A-6A the following day (20 May) and again found Kelly Patterson without difficulty.
 They spoke to him on his survival handheld radio and saw him down on the ground as they passed overhead "in a U-shaped valley" (Refer to map).

 The following morning (21 May) Lt.
 Carpenter returned in the back seat of an Air Force F-4 Phantom with the intention of effecting a rescue, and again found/saw/spoke to Patterson.
 They then dropped a 'Fulton Extraction Kit' - out of the plane as they passed overhead of him.
 The Fulton surface-to-air recovery system was used by the U.S. military and other clandestine agencies for retrieving persons on the ground utilizing aircraft in flight.
 It involves using a self-inflating balloon which carries an attached lift line attached to a coverall-type harness into the sky approximately 500 feet above the individual.
 Then a HC-130H Hercules aircraft flies into and engages the line with its V-shaped nose yoke - and the individual is pulled into the sky and reeled onboard the plane.
-Red flags on the lift line guide the pilot during daylight recoveries; lights on the lift line are used for night recoveries.
+Red flags on the lift line guide the pilot during daylight recoveries; lights on the lift line are used for night recoveries (Watch Video Below on the Fulton Extraction Kit).

 On the morning of 22 MAY 1967, U.S. planes again returned to the area, but were unable to regain radio contact or visually locate Patterson in the shoot-down area, and further efforts to rescue him were canceled.